nicecore/Battleship/README.md

 This is a version of Battleship I wrote as part of the Treehouse Python Web Development Tech Degree.

-Simply load the game in your terminal and enjoy.
+Simply grab another player, load the game up in your terminal and enjoy.